ImChong/Practice_LeetCode_C/.github/ISSUE_TEMPLATE/issue-guideline-template.md

 ---
-name: Issue guideline template
+name: Issue Guideline
-about: Guide new contributors before creating a new issue
+about: If you are a new contributors, please click "Get started" to create a new issue.
 title: ''
 labels: ''
 assignees: ImChong